 Applicants to the Choral Conducting and Performance programs must pass an audition.

-For more information on the D.Mus program, please consult the Department of Music Graduate Handbook.
+For more information on the D.Mus program, please consult the Department of Music Graduate Program Manual.